DistributedObjectProtocol/web/docs/guide/javascript/connecting-nodes.md

 })
 ```

-This might looks very abstract but when combining everything with a library like [ws](https://github.com/websockets/ws) is very clear and simple.
+This might looks very abstract but when we combine everything with a library like [ws](https://github.com/websockets/ws) it becomes very clear and simple.

 ```js
 // Server
 const { createNode } = require('dop')
 const WebSocket = require('ws')
 const wss = new WebSocket.Server({ port: 8080 })

 function getOperations() {
     return {
         sum: (a, b) => a + b,
         multiply: (a, b) => a * b
     }
 }

 wss.on('connection', ws => {
     const client = createNode()
     client.open(msg => ws.send(JSON.stringify(msg)), getOperations)